i-like-retro/windows-nt-4/README.md

 Why?
 Because I like this retro OS :)

-If you would like to have some other open source software backported and compiled for Windows NT 4, create a GitHub issue.
-And I will take a look!
+If you would like to find your favorite software in this repository, working on Windows NT 4, just create a GitHub issue.
+I will take a look!

 CD Image
 ========